thephez/docs-core/docs/api/remote-procedure-calls-wallet.md

 _See also_

 * [ListReceivedByAddress](../api/remote-procedure-calls-wallet.md#listreceivedbyaddress): lists the total number of dash received by each address.
-* [GetReceivedByAccount](../api/remote-procedure-calls-removed.md#getreceivedbyaccount): returns the total amount received by addresses in a particular account from transactions with the specified number of confirmations.
-It does not count coinbase transactions.
 * [GetReceivedByAddress](../api/remote-procedure-calls-wallet.md#getreceivedbyaddress): returns the total amount received by the specified address in transactions with the specified number of confirmations.
 It does not count coinbase transactions.

 ```{eval-rst}